nggit/tremolo-docs/routing.md

 You can always check what kind of data is received if using regex in `request.params['path']`.
 It's a dict object.

+It is worth noting that the routing has a limitation, which is that you cannot capture the beginning of the path.
+So it requires a prefix like `/page/` because Tremolo makes use of prefixes for caching.

 ## Custom 404 page
 ```python
 @app.error(404)